2008 Polish Air Force C-295 crash

-Although this was the first serious accident of a CASA C-295, after the accident all Polish C-295s were grounded until further notice.
+This was the first fatal accident involving a CASA C-295.
+Subsequently, all Polish C-295s were grounded until further notice.

+Investigation

 In the subsequent investigations the primary cause of the accident was determined to be an inadvertent loss of spatial and situational awareness by the aircraft crew during the landing approach in poor weather conditions, with a low cloud ceiling and little visibility.

 A number of secondary causes and contributing factors were also found by the investigation after the accident, including deficiencies in the air traffic controllers' skills and methods of directing and controlling the landing.
 Military experts had qualified it as "the safest plane of the Polish air force".

+Aftermath

 The Polish defence minister Bogdan Klich dismissed five air force personnel after the accident investigation concluded that multiple failings contributed to the crash.